 When Joel Cairo comes to Spade's office he is wearing the identical outfit, bow-tie included, as he wore for his passport photograph.
 In the final scene he has changed tie but the suit and shirt are the same.

-Having seen how prolific novice writer-directors like Orson Welles and Preston Sturges had been, Warner Brothers was not keen on giving John Huston too much control.
+Having seen how profligate novice writer-directors like Orson Welles and Preston Sturges had been, Warner Brothers was not keen on giving John Huston too much control.
 The studio acquiesced when Huston agreed to do an immediate polish on the script for Sergeant York (1941).

 The trivia items below may give away important plot points.